Impact of off-grid on energy market and charges

-Newswise — Efforts to combat climate change have contributed to the rise of renewable energy production through solar panels, windmills, and other technologies.
-Because of this, consumers have now become “prosumers,” capable of producing their own electricity.
-While the prosumers’ use of distributed renewable energy increases the energy sector’s resilience, their decreased reliance on the bulk electricity market has led to new and unintended consequences.
+Newswise — As a result of the efforts to address climate change, there has been an increase in the use of renewable energy sources like solar panels and windmills.
+This has enabled consumers to produce their own electricity and become "prosumers".
+Although this shift towards renewable energy sources has made the energy sector more resilient, it has also resulted in unintended consequences.
+This includes prosumers relying less on the bulk electricity market, which has brought about new challenges.

-It is anticipated that these avenues will push traditional consumers to become prosumers, making it difficult to recover lumpsum infrastructure investments and routine costs.
-This, in turn, will push the energy transmission charges to traditional, grid-dependent consumers.
-A vicious cycle known as “death spiral” would be created, forcing the bulk energy producers to raise the transmission charge, affecting both market and consumer equilibrium.
-However, despite such concerns, the impact of prosumers on transmission charges and the market has not been investigated.
+The concern is that as more traditional consumers become prosumers, the energy sector may struggle to recover the costs of maintaining the infrastructure and providing routine services, leading to a "death spiral" where transmission charges are raised for traditional, grid-dependent consumers.
+However, the impact of this shift on transmission charges and the market has not been thoroughly investigated yet.

-A team of researchers led by Professor Ryuta Takashima of the Department of Industrial and Systems Engineering at the Tokyo University of Science, Japan recently addressed this issue.
-Their work was made available online on 14 December 2022 and published in Volume 332 of the Applied Energy journal on 15 February 2023.
-The study involved the contributions of Professor Yihsu Chen from University of California Santa Cruz, USA and Professor Makoto Tanaka from the National Graduate Institute for Policy Studies (GRIPS), Japan.
+Professor Ryuta Takashima from Tokyo University of Science, Japan led a team of researchers to investigate the impact of prosumers on energy transmission charges and the market.
+Their findings were published in the Applied Energy journal on 15 February 2023, and the study also involved the contributions of Professor Yihsu Chen from University of California Santa Cruz, USA, and Professor Makoto Tanaka from the National Graduate Institute for Policy Studies, Japan.

-The team, in their study, extended the linear complementarity model of Nash–Cournot competition developed by Benjamin F. Hobbs to simulate bilateral markets.
-Prof. Takashima explains, “We explicitly considered the energy transmission network and optimization of various entities in the electricity market – consumers, prosumers, producers, and independent system operators.
-We assumed that a prosumer, in a perfect or imperfect competition, chooses her own method of energy production and consumption.”
+In their study, the team used a model of competition developed by Benjamin F. Hobbs to simulate how the energy market works.
+They included the energy transmission network and considered how different groups, such as consumers, prosumers, producers, and independent system operators, make decisions about energy production and consumption.
+They specifically focused on prosumers and how they choose to produce and consume their own energy, whether in a perfect or imperfect competition.

 The researchers used the PATH complementarity solver to tackle the market equilibrium problem they defined using the Karush–Kuhn–Tucker conditions from the above mentioned optimization problems.

-Unlike the commonly held belief, the team found that the transmission charge does not, in fact, always increase with the number of prosumers.
-Rather, prosumers behave as consumers when generating less electricity (e.g., 500 MWh), which actually lowers the transmission charge.
-However, when prosumers generate a sizeable amount of renewable energy (e.g., 2000 MWh), the transmission charge goes up as anticipated.
+Contrary to what many people think, the researchers discovered that the transmission charge does not always increase with the number of prosumers.
+When prosumers generate less electricity, they behave like regular consumers, resulting in a lower transmission charge.
+However, when prosumers generate a substantial amount of renewable energy, the transmission charge increases as expected.

-The team also observed that the likelihood of death spirals increases with the presence of strategic prosumers, who lower their energy consumption from the bulk electricity market in the presence of imperfect competition.
-Based on these findings, the team suggested that it is possible to reduce the possibility of death spirals occurring by levying a per-MWh tax on the electricity consumption of prosumers from the bulk market.
+The researchers found that transmission charges don't always increase with the number of prosumers.
+When prosumers generate less electricity, transmission charges can actually decrease.
+However, if prosumers generate a significant amount of renewable energy, transmission charges will likely increase.
+The team also noted that death spirals are more likely to occur when strategic prosumers reduce their energy consumption from the bulk electricity market under imperfect competition.
+As a solution, the team recommended implementing a per-MWh tax on prosumers' electricity consumption from the bulk market to reduce the likelihood of death spirals.

-In summary, the research provides valuable insights into the innate connection between the proportion of renewable energy sources and the quantity and behavior of prosumers, as well as their combined impact on the transmission charges.
-Prof. Takashima remarks, “In light of the growing concern over death spirals in energy market, these findings add to the ongoing discussion about transmission costs in the presence of prosumers and shed light on death spirals.
-Moreover, since it is expected that such a phenomenon might occur in Japan in the future, the current research can be applied to the Japanese electricity market to offer suggestions for its aversion.”
+The study led by Professor Ryuta Takashima, along with Professor Yihsu Chen and Professor Makoto Tanaka, found that the transmission charge does not always increase with the number of prosumers as previously believed.
+The research also showed that strategic prosumers can increase the likelihood of death spirals.
+The team suggested that a per-MWh tax on the electricity consumption of prosumers from the bulk market could reduce the chance of death spirals.
+The study provides valuable insights into the relationship between renewable energy sources, prosumer behavior, and transmission charges.
+The findings can be applied to the Japanese electricity market to offer suggestions for its aversion.

 Let us hope for a more robust electricity market with affordable transmission costs!